Moxzii/Moxzii/README.md

 .ೀ Please b nice 2 me!!!! i'm a bit slow and very sensitive!!! i will start crying !!!!! (ó﹏ò｡)

 Lmk if u need anything or if im behaving in a way that makes u uncomfy!!!! ദ്ദി◝ ⩊ ◜)

+‼🧃🍎 I'll make more things like a strawpage and a caard one day please believe in me .☘︎ ݁˖

 <img width="1076" height="247" alt="Screenshot 2026-03-05 000729" src="https://github.com/user-attachments/assets/8472ab82-fa4e-4b12-81af-d4e1e6e41c10" />